ramyalakhani2108/chatgpt_shortcut_extention_by_r/README.md

 ## Setup Instructions

 1. **Download the Extension**
-   - Download the ZIP file of the extension from [insert download link].
+   - Download the ZIP file of the extension from code button from this repo.

 2. **Unzip the File**
    - Locate the downloaded ZIP file and unzip it.
 You can usually do this by right-clicking the file and selecting "Extract All" or using your preferred unzipping tool.